 - large zipped handwarmer on each chest

-- 2 large pockets inside:high position and easy entry
+- 2 large water-bottle pockets inside:high position and easy entry

 - large size with rear volume reducers